ougoah/ougoah.github.io/_pages/about.md

 ## Welcome!

-I'm an Assistant Professor at the Yau Mathematical Sciences Center (YMSC) at Tsinghua University.
+I'm an Assistant Professor at the Yau Mathematical Sciences Center at Tsinghua University.

 On this website you can find a list of my written work and information about my teaching and organisational activities, past and present.